 We consider a very broad range of equipment (including but not limited to): IT Hardware, Software, Copiers, Printers, Telecoms, Medical Equipment, Coffee Machines, Vending Machines, Vehicle Telemetry, Commercial Catering Equipment, White Goods, EPOS - and much, much more.

-It may be possible to lease other items – simply talk to your local GRENKE contact.
+It may be possible to lease other items – simply talk to your local grenke contact.